Mclmadden/NGC1333IRAS4/Week 1.md

 Read parts of Eric Herbst's review *Complex Organic Interstellar Molecules*

 Read parts of Markus Pössel's review *A Beginner's Guide to Working with Astronomical Data*

+### Goals for Next Week

+Start looking at data in CASA Viewer

+Take spectra of methanol and ammonia transitions at protostars (especially A1, A2, and B1)

+Check for positive methanol detections in all transitions toward B1

+Learn Jupyter Lab/Notebook documentation